cometkim/gatsby-plugin-typegen/README.md

 ## Acknowledgements

 - [graphql-code-generator](https://graphql-code-generator.com/) by [@dotansimha](https://github.com/dotansimha)\
-  This is where the plugin started.
+  The where this plugin started from.

 - [gatsby-plugin-graphql-codegen](https://github.com/d4rekanguok/gatsby-typescript/tree/master/packages/gatsby-plugin-graphql-codegen) by [@d4rekanguok](https://github.com/d4rekanguok)\
-  has almost same goal, but little bit different how handle GraphQL documents. @d4rekanguok also makes great contribution to this plugin as well!
+  Has almost same goal, but little bit different how handle GraphQL documents. @d4rekanguok also makes great contribution to this plugin as well!

 - [gatsby-plugin-extract-code](https://github.com/NickyMeuleman/gatsby-plugin-extract-schema) by [@NickyMeuleman](https://github.com/NickyMeuleman)\
-  Gives me idea about schema extraction.
+  Gives me an idea of ESLint integraiton.